pyeventsourcing/esdbclient/README.md

 The attribute `id` is a Python `UUID` object, used to indicate the unique ID of the event that was recorded.
 Please note, when recorded events are returned from a call to `read_stream_events()` in EventStoreDB v21.10, the commit position is not actually set in the response.
-For this reason, this attribute is actually typed as an optional value (`Optional[UUID]`), and this case the value of this attribute will be `None`.
+This attribute is typed as an optional value (`Optional[UUID]`), and in the case of using EventStoreDB v21.10 the value of this attribute will be `None` when reading recorded events from a stream.
+Recorded events will however have this values set when reading recorded events from `read_all_events()` and from both catch-up and persistent subscriptions.

 The attribute `stream_name` is a Python `str` object, used to indicate the name of the stream in which the event was recorded.